roadrollerdafjorst/flood-area-segmentation/README.md

 ## Introduction

-This project presents a flood area segmentation application using SOTA deep learning models, including UNet and DeepLabV3.
-The application processes satellite and aerial images, identifying and highlighting flood-affected regions with high precision.
-By leveraging these models, I have achieved DICE scores of 0.82 with UNet and 0.86 with DeepLabV3.
+This project focuses on developing a flood area segmentation application using well-established deep learning models such as UNet and DeepLabV3.
+The application processes satellite and aerial images to identify and highlight flood-affected regions with precision.
+The achieved DICE scores of 0.82 with UNet and 0.86 with DeepLabV3 showcase the effectiveness of the models in this context.

 ## Features

-- **Semantic Segmentation:** Utilizes deep learning models (UNet and DeepLabV3) for precise semantic segmentation of flood-affected regions.
+- **Semantic Segmentation:** Utilizes widely recognized deep learning models (UNet and DeepLabV3) for precise semantic segmentation of flood-affected regions.
-- **Satellite and Aerial Image Support:** Process both satellite and aerial images to identify flood-affected areas.
+- **Satellite and Aerial Image Support:** Processes both satellite and aerial images for identifying flood-affected areas.
-- **High Precision:** Achieved high DICE scores (0.82 with UNet, 0.86 with DeepLabV3) to ensure accurate flood area identification.
+- **High Precision:** Attains competitive DICE scores (0.82 with UNet, 0.86 with DeepLabV3) for accurate flood area identification.
-- **Easy-to-Use:** User-friendly interface for users to perform flood area segmentation on their own datasets.
-- **Customization:** Flexible parameters and model choices for users to fine-tune the segmentation process.
-- **Open Source:** This project is open source, allowing for contributions from the community to further improve flood area segmentation.

 ## Installation